nbroad1881/nbroad1881/readme.md

 ### Hi there 👋

 I am an ML engineer primarily focused on NLP but starting to branch off in new directions.
-I'm currently trying to learn more about Jax/Flax because it makes working with TPUs very simple and the code doesn't have to be changed to then work on a GPU.
+I'm currently trying to learn more about Jax/Flax because I think there is a lot of potential and the flexibility to move between TPU and GPU is really nice.

-I contribute (slightly) to [huggingface/transformers](https://github.com/huggingface/transformers) and I have a few models on the Hugging Face Hub: https://huggingface.co/nbroad
+I have a few models on the Hugging Face Hub: https://huggingface.co/nbroad

 Beginning in mid-2021, I have been getting more involved on Kaggle.
 Here is my profile and my rankings are below: https://www.kaggle.com/nbroad